VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * **Members** the name(s) of the member(s) this attribute belong to
 * **Value** the value used as default.

 ***It is mandatory that the specified literal default value is of the same type as the members.
-For example float propeties must specify their default value with the f-modifier in C#: `1.0f`.
+For example float properties must specify their default value with the f-modifier in C#: `1.0f`.
 A special attribute constructor with parameters `type` and `value` can be used to call the available TypeConverters for the given `type` to convert the `value` into the actual type of the property.***

 #### Members Favored
 `VxFavoredAttribute` defines if the properties are 'favored'.
 If the Property Editor is configured to display only 'favored' properties when the node is selected in Hierarchy Editor (see option of Property Editor), see property editor gets less populated and improved readability.
 * **Members** the name(s) of the member(s) this attribute belong to

 #### Members Favored
 `VxNumericAttribute` applies only to numeric properties (`float`, `int`, `double`).
-It defines certain options the numberic value is displayed and edited in the Property Editor.
+It defines certain options the numeric value is displayed and edited in the Property Editor.
 * **Members** the name(s) of the member(s) this attribute belong to
 * **MinValue** if specified, the minimum value
 * **MaxValue** if specified, the maximum value